interstella04/PySIMBA/README.md

 ## Installing

-If your shell is located in the PySimba Directory, which you can clone you can install the package locally with:
+If your shell is located in the PySimba Directory, which you can clone, you can install the package locally with:
 > `pip install -e .`

 Or the path to the package instead of '.'